 - Put a lavender sachet inside or next to your organized sheet sets to keep them smelling fresh and clean.
 Follow my instructions to make your own Herbal Lavender Sachets on a rainy day.

 - Toss a few natural scented soaps in a towel or linen basket to help them maintain that soft, just-washed scent.
 See just how easy it is to make your own Lavender Hand Soap!

 - Store a box of baking soda on your closet floor to absorb bad odors.

 As a good rule of thumb, the more often you work on your closet organization, the less time it will take.
-So return to these steps a few times of year and don’t be scared to give your closets a quick makeover once a month.
+So return to these steps a few times of the year and don’t be scared to give your closets a quick makeover once a month.